dark-nova/wings-of-vaivora/docs/SETTINGS.md

     - You must be "Authorized" to do this.
     - Note: guild owners are considered "Super-Authorized" and must set this up first.

-+ $settings promote `@person`
-    - Means: Raises `@person`'s authorization by one level.
-    - Note: Maximum authorization is "Authorized".
-+ $settings validate `@person`
-    - Means: Validate any 'temporary' Talt records for `@person`.
-    - You can omit mention; this is the same as validating everyone at once.

 ### Options:
 + <setting>
     - This can be "add", "set", "remove", or "get".
 Manipulates records.